- Literary and Cultural Studies

 Her edited volume, Art and Life in Aestheticism: De-Humanizing and Re-Humanizing Art, the Artist, and the Artistic Receptor, (Palgrave MacMillan, 2008) rethinks the relationship in aestheticism between the aesthetic and the human realms over the past two hundred years.

 Dr. Comfort frequently teaches courses on Spanish conversation and Latin American literature as well as her "Spanish Service-Learning in the Hispanic Community" and "Hispanic Community Internship" classes.
 She is also faculty director of Georgia Tech's International House (a ThinkBig Living and Learning Community) as well as faculty advisor of the student organization "Gringos y Latinos: Atlanta's Spanish Service Society" (GLASSS).
-Dr. Comfort received the 2010 CETL/BP Junior Faculty Teaching Excellence Award.
+Dr. Comfort received the 2010 CETL/BP Junior Faculty Teaching Excellence Award, the Class of 1940 W. Howard Ector Outstanding Teacher Award, and the 2014 University System of Georgia Board of Regents Teaching Excellence Award.